mobxjs/mobx/docs/api.md

 ### isReactive(value)

 Returns true if the given value was created or extended by mobservable.
+Note that this function does not work on object properties themselves (which after all, would return their value to `isReactive`)

 ### asReference(value)

 See `makeReactive`, the given value will not be converted to a reactive structure if its added to another reactive structure.
 The reference to it will be observable nonetheless.

-### observable
+### @observable

 Decorator (or annotation) that can be used on ES6 or TypeScript properties to make them reactive.
 It can be used on functions as well for reactive derived data, but for consistency it is recommended to assign it to a getter in that case.